War 2 (soundtrack)

 War 2 is the soundtrack album to the 2025 film of the same name directed by Ayan Mukerji and produced by Aditya Chopra under Yash Raj Films.
-The sixth instalment in the YRF Spy Universe and a sequel to War (2019), the film stars Hrithik Roshan reprising his role from the predecessor alongside N. T. Rama Rao Jr. and Kiara Advani.
+The sixth instalment in the YRF Spy Universe and a circumquel to War (2019), the film stars Hrithik Roshan reprising his role from the predecessor alongside N. T. Rama Rao Jr. and Kiara Advani.
 The soundtrack was composed by Pritam, with features lyrics written by Amitabh Bhattacharya.
 Sanchit Balhara and Ankit Balhara composed the film score.

 The soundtrack accompanied the four tracks composed by Pritam, and four themes produced and curated by Sanchit and Ankit Balhara.
 Pritam's compositions were released separately as singles, and the album was released by YRF Music on 16 August 2025.

 Development

 In March 2024, it was announced that Pritam would compose the soundtrack for War 2, marking his second film in the YRF Spy Universe following Tiger 3 (2023).
 It also marked his second collaboration with Hrithik Roshan after Dhoom 2 (2006) and third with Mukerji after Yeh Jawaani Hai Deewani (2013) and Brahmāstra: Part One – Shiva (2022).
 Sanchit Balhara and Ankit Balhara were retained to compose the film score, marking their second collaboration with Pritam after Kalank (2019), and third film in the universe after War (2019) and Pathaan (2023).

 The first single "Aavan Jaavan" choreographed by Bosco Martis featuring Roshan and Advani, was shot in September 2024 in Italy's Venice, Lake Como, Naples, Tuscany, Sorrento Peninsula and the Amalfi Coast.

 The second single "Janaab-e-Aali" featuring Roshan and Rao, also choreographed by Martis, was scheduled to be filmed in March 2025 featuring more than 500 background dancers; however, it was delayed after Roshan sustained a leg injury during the rehearsals.
 It was later filmed in the first week of July 2025 in Mumbai.

 The third single "Jeete Jeete" sung by Jubin Nautiyal, focused on the childhood friendship of both the characters of Roshan and Rao.
 Another composition composed by Pritam titled "Tripping High" serves as a party single with its beats being merged with the song "Janaab-e-Aali".